 DallasSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 Dallas homeowners stack the 30% federal tax credit and Oncor / retail providers solar buyback.
-With 5 peak sun hours a day and bills averaging $160/month, the typical Dallas system pays back in about 8.3 years.
+At 5 peak sun hours a day, a home with a $160/month bill (about 1,143 kWh) needs roughly a 9.5 kW system — 24 panels — and pays back in about 8.3 years.

 Solar Incentives Available in Dallas